Forza Horizon: Gameplay

 Forza Horizon features an updated version of the Forza Motorsport 4 engine.
 Here a Ferrari F40 races a biplane in a point-to-point race.

 Forza Horizon focuses specifically on casual street racing, rather than professionally on race tracks, as it takes place on a map of temporarily closed public roads.
 The open-world map that players can explore is based on the U.S. state of Colorado.
 It features multiple types of races, such as circuit races, off-road rally, and traditional point-to-point races.
 The roads feature both AI traffic and, when playing online, other player-controlled drivers.
 Players may challenge the other racers they encounter to a one-on-one race to a given location.
 The races start at the current location, and finish at a randomly generated way-point, usually more than 500 metres away from the player and their opponent.
 A skill system is implemented in the game; players earn popularity during races by driving aggressively.
 Acts such as drifting, jumping over obstacles and getting a car on two wheels all contribute to the player's popularity level.
 These can be chained together in a combo, which in turn affects the money players are paid at the end of a given race.
-As a player's popularity level increases new special events are unlocked, such as races against helicopters and planes.
+As a player's popularity level increases new special events called showcases are unlocked, such as races against helicopters and planes.

 In an interview with Turn 10's creative director Dan Greenawalt, he stated the game was developed in close relation to real music festivals—namely Coachella—and that he envisioned a more relaxed game-play experience than other games in the Forza series, while keeping a more realistic handling style.
 Being the main theme of the game, a large focus of the game is on the festival itself and activities surrounding it, rather than just racing.

 Speed traps are present in the game, and players can challenge each other for the top speed in a given area.
 Cameras record player times, which can then be shared among rivals.
 Those rivals can then attempt to beat the shared time.
 A photography mode is also included.
 In addition to races, the map is scattered with barn find cars, rare classical vehicles that can be restored and added to the players garage for later use.

 Other aspects of game-play include an auto-show, in which the player can buy or sell cars; a garage, in which the player can manually or automatically upgrade their cars, and a paint shop, in which players can create custom paints, liveries, and paint presets for their vehicles.
 When free-roaming, the player may encounter discount signs which, when smashed, give a price reduction on all upgrades from that point forwards.